 After opening that project you will find all the data about the customer that have been gathered by an office administrator when they received the call.
-You should find your potential client's contact details in case you need to follow up with them, their enquiry details in the Notes section and documents from the prospect in the Files section.
+You should find your potential client's contact details in case you need to follow up with them, their inquiry details in the Notes section, and documents from the prospect in the Files section.

-3. In the Processes mark the progress of the Sales process and check complete on the Quotation stage when it's done.
+3. In the Processes mark the progress of the Sales process and check "Completed" on the Quotation stage when it's done.

 The customer will receive a document similar to this one.
 The status of the Quote will change to Client Approval (orange).

 When the client clicks the Accept button and approves the quote, you will receive a notification in the system.